KQM-git/TCL/docs/equipment/weapons/polearms.md

 <Weapon weapon="Staff of the Scarlet Sands" weapons={polearms}>

+* Staff of the Scarlet Sands can gain multiple stacks from one attack if it hits multiple enemies.
 * Staff of the Scarlet Sands cannot gain stacks while off-field, but still retains stacks while off-field. - [\_Maxi#1776](../../evidence/equipment/weapons.md#staff-of-the-scarlet-sands)
 * Staff of the Scarlet Sands snapshots EM when stacks are obtained. - [nico\#7748](../../evidence/equipment/weapons.md#staff-of-the-scarlet-sands-stacks-snapshot)